Alonzo Earl Moore

 - Died November 28, 1961 in Columbus, OH USA

 Earl Moore holds the record for most innings pitched in a season without giving up an earned run.
-In 1908, he went 26 innings without letting an earned run in.
+In 1908, pitching for the Philadelphia Phillies, he went 26 innings without letting an earned run in.
 He also holds, along with Mike Norris, the record for most games started in a season without allowing an earned run.
 That same year, 1908, he started three games without allowing an earned run to score.
 He made his First Baseball Card appearance in the Rare 1903 E107 Breisch Williams Set.

 - AL ERA Leader (1903)